Connect Garmin and Strava to Notion: My Running Dashboard

 Polarized training (80% easy, 20% hard, almost nothing in between) only works if your easy is actually easy.
 The HR-zone breakdown of my last three quality sessions vs my easy runs makes it visible: 30% / 59% in Z1 / Z2 on an easy day, vs 22% / 31% in Z3 / Z4 on an interval day.
 No drift into the grey zone.
 That’s the model working as designed — and I only know because the dashboard puts the percentages next to each other.

-The Strava ↔ Notion integrator is the most reusable piece of this stack.
-It handles OAuth for both services, encrypts tokens, listens to webhooks, and links activities to Notion pages with configurable rules.
-It’s a multi-tenant Next.js + Supabase app that can run on Vercel.
+The Strava ↔ Notion integrator is the most reusable piece.
+It’s a Next.js + Supabase app that handles OAuth for both services, encrypts tokens, listens to Strava webhooks, and links activities to Notion pages with configurable rules.
+It runs on Vercel.

 Indie maker and developer.
 Building productivity tools and writing about systems, automation, and the craft of focused work.